RillingDev/chevron/README.md

 ### Factories

-Factories are similar to services but are treated as **Constructors** instead of classic functions.
+Factories are very similar to services but are treated as **Constructors** instead of classic functions.

-_Note: since v3.5.x the arguments parameter falls away; when upgrading from < v3.4.x simply remove the last parameter and you should be fine_

 ```javascript
 //Chevron.prototype.factory(name,[dependencies],Constructor);